Does the President Control Gas Prices?

 • Donald Trump was a relative success story, with prices climbing a mere 6 cents during his time in office ($2.33 on Jan.
 23, 2017; $2.39 on Jan.
 25, 2021).

-There were some extenuating supply and demand circumstances related to President Trump's time in office.
-Because of the massive drop in fuel consumption related to the pandemic, gasoline demand dropped 5.7% comparing President Trump’s first week in office to his last.
+There were some extenuating supply and demand circumstances related to President Trump's first time in office.
+Because of the massive drop in fuel consumption related to the pandemic, gasoline demand dropped 5.7% when comparing Trump’s first week in office to his last.
 Again, it comes down to supply and demand.

-One more point worth raising about Presidents and prices: Extremely low prices aren’t a bragging point.
-It usually means something really bad happened to the economy, because extremely low gas prices are almost always associated with a severe and sudden drop in demand that only happens when the economy crashes.
+One more point worth raising about U.S. presidents and prices: Extremely low prices aren’t a bragging point.
+It usually means something really bad happened to the economy, because low gas prices are almost always associated with a severe and sudden drop in demand that happens when the economy crashes.

 More than 40 years ago, a character on "Saturday Night Live" named Father Guido Sarducci, proposed a Five Minute University.
 His concept: In five minutes, he could teach you what the average college student retained five years after graduation.
 He only wanted 20 bucks for this distillation of great knowledge.
 His course on Economics was boiled down to 3 words: “Supply and demand.”